It is an American pastime and constitutional right to exercise free speech on public sidewalks.

 Today, Nikki is a sidewalk counselor in the city of Pittsburgh.

-She and many others provide an important pro-life witness by peacefully standing on sidewalks in front of abortion clinics.
+Nikki and her colleagues provide an important pro-life witness by peacefully standing on sidewalks in front of abortion clinics.
 They quietly pray for the mothers and unborn children inside.
 When men and women walk to and from the clinic, they speak compassionately to them about the development of their child and offer to help them in any way they can.

-But their right to do this is being threatened.
+But their right to do this was being threatened.

-In 2005, Pittsburgh passed an ordinance that allows government officials to ban leafleting and other free speech around the facilities of abortionists, eye doctors, dentists, and any “therapeutic,” “healing,” or “health-building” treatment providers.
+In 2005, Pittsburgh passed an ordinance that allowed government officials to ban leafleting and other free speech around the facilities of abortionists, eye doctors, dentists, and any “therapeutic,” “healing,” or “health-building” treatment provider.

-While it may seem odd for such an ordinance to lump each of those different facilities together, it’s quite clear what’s going on.
-The law targets pro-life counselors who stand on public sidewalks outside of abortion facilities.
+While it may seem odd for such an ordinance to lump such different facilities together, the law’s hidden intent is evident.
+It targets pro-life counselors who stand on public sidewalks outside of abortion facilities.

 How do we know?
-Because the city applies the ordinance to prohibit pro-life speech, but allows abortion facility employees to speak in the zone.
+Because the city applies the ordinance to prohibit pro-life speech in the censorship zones, but allows abortion facility employees to speak there.

-Not only is this a major violation of the Constitution, it contradicts the precedent the U.S. Supreme Court set in McCullen v.
+This clearly violates the freedom of speech, and it contradicts Supreme Court precedent from McCullen v.
 Coakley.
 In that case, the Court unanimously struck down a similar law in Massachusetts, saying that it violated the First Amendment.